-- Send in any outstanding legal documents that could affect your tuition status
+- Submit legal documents that could affect your tuition status.

 - Come to Graduate Orientation!
 Students on the downtown campus, please visit your First Year Office website.
 Students on Macdonald Campus, you will receive your invitation and schedule from your department coordinator.

 "We are here for you and look forward to meeting and working with you"

 Welcome from Student Services

 On behalf of all staff within Student Services, I would like to congratulate you on your acceptance to McGill University.
 We are happy you chose McGill for your graduate education and are looking forward to welcoming you and to providing you with support throughout the duration of your academic career here.

 Within McGill’s Student Services you will find a support system that is there to help you with your academic and personal needs.
 Through the Office of the Executive Director, Services for Students, these services, promoting student success and well-being, are available on the Downtown and Macdonald campuses to help students achieve greater academic, physical, and social well-being.
 During your time at McGill, we would like to ensure that you thrive both intellectually and socially.